reubenmiller/meta-tedge-project/README.md

     **Raspberry Pi**

     ```sh
-    python3 -m kas build ./projects/demo.yaml
+    just build-demo
     ```

-    Or if you want to configure a common sstate cache and download folder to share amongst different projects then you can use the following environment variables:
+    Or if you want to configure a common sstate cache and download folder to share amongst different projects then can define the following environment files in a local `.env` file:

-    ```sh
+    *file: .env**

-    export SSTATE_DIR=/data/yocto/sstate-cache
+    ```
-    export DL_DIR=/data/yocto/downloads
+    SSTATE_DIR=/data/yocto/sstate-cache

-    python3 -m kas build ./projects/demo.yaml
+    DL_DIR=/data/yocto/downloads
     ```

 ## Using build tasks